-All points from sub-course 1 Digitalization and Management and one of the sub-courses 2 Logistics or 3 Management Accounting are added together and translated to grade A-F for the course.
-For a passing grade of the course, a passing grade must be also received for both sub-courses (A-E).
+All points from both sub-courses are added together and translated to grade A-F for the course.
+For a passing grade of the course, a passing grade must also be received for both sub-courses (A-E).

 Grade (Definition) Characteristic: